kingfisherphuoc/EasySharedPreference/README.md

 SharedPreferencesManager.getInstance().clear(); //SharedPreferencesManager.getInstance().remove("test");
 // Print the log of all saved value from SharedPreferences:
 SharedPreferencesManager.getInstance().printAllKeyValues();
+// you can also get the SharedPreference to use if you want to interact directly with it SharedPreferencesManager.getInstance().getSharedPreference();
 ```

 ### What's in the next version?